|

 Kauri Accordion

-a local craftsman in Finland, will construct the world's first
+a local craftsman in Finland has constructed the world's first

 accordions made from the prized native New Zealand 'Kauri' tree.